Thursday, September 8, 2011

 Let’s take a look at the following words, misanthrope, philanthropist, and anthropology.
 They share the same root, -anthrop-, which stands for “man, human” in Greek.
 If you know that -mis- means “hatred” and –phila- or -philo- means “having a strong affinity or love for,” you don’t need to check with the dictionary to know that a misanthrope is an individual who hates mankind while a philanthropist, on the contrary, is an altruist concerned with welfare and advancement of his fellow men.
 As for the “anthropology,” the second part of the word, -logy-, should be very easy to guess.
 What do biology, theology, phraseology and dermatology have in common?
 Each one of them is a theory or a study of a specific area or subject, so “anthropology” should mean a study of mankind or human beings.

-Free Classes And Workshops in New York City
+Free Classes in New York City,

 New Yorkers are known for their loyalty to healthy lifestyle, hence the number of gyms and organic food stores in the city, and for their intellectual curiosity and insatiable desire to expand their horizons, hence the number of yoga studios and various workshops and classes where they can work on their minds, bodies and souls.
 It certainly is very interesting and commendable; however, ventures into self-improvement come with a hefty price tag.
 Membership in Pilates studio and ballet lessons can easily set you back hundreds of dollars a month, which might be difficult to handle for an ESL student on a budget in New York City.
 Yet, there is no need to fall into despair and go on a bread-and-water diet – try one of these free classes instead.